Behind-the-scenes Activities at Various Allied Headquarters

 - 00:12H: II Corps Col Williams - Request extension of TAOR (as outlined in telecon fm Maj Black at 0005) be approved by FFV.
 Col Barrow notified; Request approved 0025; II Corps notified 0030; 1st Cav notified 0040.

-Although 1st Air Cavalry Division was assigned an expanded TAOR, it still remained under II Corps' control.
-In order to prevent clashes among the allied commanders, Colonel Hieu designed a combined operational procedure (Pleime, chapter VIII):
+Although the 1st Air Cavalry Division was assigned an expanded TAOR, it remained under II Corps' control.
+To prevent clashes among the allied commanders, Colonel Hieu designed a combined operational procedure (Pleime, chapter VIII):

 - Joint intelligence and support activities.